Articles

 Read More

-Unregulated Border Wall Construction Threatens Boating, Public Safety in Big Bend (TX)
+Border Wall Plans Ignore Bedrock Laws, Threatening Boating and Public Safety in Big Bend (TX)

 Read More

-Billionaires Win Over Coloradans: Legislature Fails to Address River Access
+Billionaires Get Their Way Over Coloradans: Legislature Fails to Address River Access

-This week, on May 13th, marks the end of the 2026 legislative session in Colorado, and it comes without a bill to secure safe and lawful river passage in Colorado.
+May 13th marked the end of the 2026 legislative session in Colorado, and it came without a bill to secure safe and lawful river passage in Colorado.
 American Whitewater, working with the Responsible River Recreation Alliance, has been advocating for river access legislation for the past year and a half and we aren’t giving up.
 The unsettled law around stream access in Colorado is a decades long fight, and we still need your help.
-We are building
+We are building a movement of

 Read More